-A very popular and famous dive site, La Corbeteña Island is located about 40 miles from mainland in the Pacific.
+A very popular and famous scuba diving site, La Corbeteña Island is located about 40 miles from the mainland, in the Pacific Ocean.
 Only recommended for divers with more than 200 logged dives.
 The locals call it La Piedra (The Rock).

 El Morro is on the way to La Corbeteña, six miles west of the Marietas Islands, on the very edge of the Banderas Bay.
-It's a great place to both fish and dive.
-Over the water it's a series of rock pinnacles, underwater you'll find incredible rock formations, caverns and swim-throughs.
+It’s a great place for both fishing and diving.
+Over the water it’s a series of rock pinnacles, underwater you’ll find incredible rock formations, caverns, and swim-throughs.